wimpysworld/obs-studio-portable/README.md

 ### Removed 🗑️

-The plugins we're previously bundled with OBS Studio, but have since been removed.
+These plugins were previously bundled with OBS Studio, but have since been removed.

 - **[Asynchronous Source Duplication](https://github.com/norihiro/obs-async-source-duplication)** - The Source Clone plugin does the same thing
 - **[Color Monitor](https://github.com/norihiro/obs-color-monitor)** - name collisions with other plugins